What are the top 20 must-see tourist spots in Kalinga 2019?

 20. Guinaang Village (Pasil), Kalinga

-This is one of the historical tourist spots of Kalinga.
+This is one of the historical tourist spots in Kalinga.
 During the Philippine-American War, the village served as Gen. Emilio Aguinaldo’s retreat haven.
 His stay, however, did not last long.
 The Americans continued to pursue him until he was finally caught somewhere in Isabela.
 Besides being historical, the village offers a rustic life in the hinterlands.
 The people here are kind and hospitable.
 Plus, it rewards one with fascinating views of rice terraces and mountains.

 How to get there: